wobin1/Grocery-app/README.md

 # grocery_app

-A grocery app with sqflite database.
+A grocery app with sqflite database built with flutter.

 ## Getting Started